swiftlang/swift-evolution/proposals/AAAA-stdlib-span-properties.md

 ## Detailed Design

-Computed properties returning non-escapable and copyable types (`~Escapable & Copyable`) become possible, requiring no additional annotations.
+Computed property getters returning non-escapable and copyable types (`~Escapable & Copyable`) become possible, requiring no additional annotations.
 The lifetime of their returned value depends on the type vending them.
 A `~Escapable & Copyable` value borrows another binding.
 In terms of the law of exclusivity, a borrow is a read-only access.
 Multiple borrows are allowed to overlap, but cannot overlap with any mutation.

 A computed property getter defined on an `Escapable` type and returning a `~Escapable & Copyable` value establishes a borrowing lifetime relationship of the returned value on the callee's binding.
 As long as the returned value exists (including local copies,) then the callee's binding remains borrowed.